Wiener--Ito integral representation in vector valued Gaussian stationary random fields: The diagram formula for the product of multiple Wiener--It o integrals

 I shall show that the Wiener--It\^o integrals

 exist for all $\gamma\in\Gamma$, and these Wiener--It\^o integrals appear in the diagram formula.
 The numbers $r_k$ and $t_l$ in this formula were defined in~(\ref{6.6}) and~(\ref{6.7}).

-In formula~(\ref{6.14}) we integrated with respect to the coordinates $x(\gamma)_s$, $1\le s\le n+m$, of the vectors in the Euclidean space ${\mathbb R}^{n+m}_\gamma$.
-If we replace the variables $x(\gamma)_s$ by $x_s$ in~(\ref{6.14}), then we get a Wiener--it\^o integral in the space ${\mathbb R}^{n+m}$ which has the same value.
-This means that the following relation holds.
+In formula~(\ref{6.15}) we integrated with respect to the coordinates $x(\gamma)_s$, $1\le s\le n+m$, of the vectors in the Euclidean space ${\mathbb R}^{n+m}_\gamma$.
+If we replace the variables $x(\gamma)_s$ by $x_s$ in~(\ref{6.15}), then we get a Wiener--it\^o integral in the space ${\mathbb R}^{n+m}$ with the same value.
+This means that the following relation holds:

 with

 Before describing the diagram formula I explain the content of the above defined formulas.

 Let us fix a diagram $\gamma\in\Gamma$, and let us call a vertex of it from which no edge starts open, and a vertex from which an edge starts closed.
 We listed the open vertices from the first row in increasing order as $(1,r_1),\dots,(1,r_{n-|\gamma|})$, and the open vertices from the second row as $(2,t_1),\dots,(2,t_{m-|\gamma|})$.
 We listed the closed vertices from the first row in increasing order as $(1,v_1),\dots,(1,v_\gamma)$.
 Finally we listed the closed vertices from the second row as $(2,w_1),\dots,(2,w_\gamma)$, and we indexed them in such a way that the vertices $(1,v_k)$ and $(2,w_k)$ are connected by an edge for all $1\le k\le\gamma$.